 Our smartphone is something that we use on daily basis.
 Either for taking photos, shooting videos, calls, texts, emails & whatnot.
 Nowadays, it’s an integral part of our lives.
 I won’t be exaggerating much if, for most of us, a smartphone is the first thing that we see after waking up.
 But have you ever felt that it is a mess & less organized to a point that you need to declutter your smartphone?

-Because I am sure you don’t want to see a messed up home screen, every time you unlock your device or get distracted by useless notifications, popping from apps that you don’t even recognize.
+Because I am sure you don’t want to see a messed-up home screen, every time you unlock your device or get distracted by useless notifications, popping from apps that you don’t even recognize.
 Well, if you are in this situation & you really want to get things organized, then you are definitely in the right place.
 I have been in the same situation for quite a long time.
 So I went through this process of decluttering my smartphone & surprisingly, it went pretty well.
-Now I am much more productive, less distracted by useless notifications while saving some space on my smartphone.
+Now I am much more productive, and less distracted by useless notifications while saving some space on my smartphone.

-Here is how you can declutter your smartphone by following few simple things regularly.
+Here is how you can declutter your smartphone by following a few simple things regularly.

 1- Remove Unwanted/Useless Apps

 I love to test apps so that later I can post a detailed comparison of these apps on this blog.
 But by doing so I do leave a lot of apps on my phone that I am never gonna use again.
 And I believe each one of us has a couple of apps that they will never use again.
-So the easiest way to start the decluttering processes by looking for such apps & uninstall them right away.
-If it’s hard for you to find, which app you should be uninstalling.
+So the easiest way to start the decluttering process is by looking for such apps & uninstall them right away.
+If it’s hard for you to find, which app you should be uninstalling?
 Start with uninstalling those apps you haven’t used in the last 3-6 months.
 3-6 months is enough time to judge the importance of an app in your life.